15 Secrets to a Natural Tummy Tuck

 Target Area: Abs, abs, and abs

-This effective exercise is perhaps the most targeted one for your abs—it does not concentrate on any other muscle or hip flexion.
+This practical exercise targets your abs directly—it does not concentrate on any other muscle or hip flexion.

 5. Straight Leg Crunches

 Similar to the standard crunches, the straight leg crunch requires you to raise your legs by extending them above your hips while you crunch your abs.
 If you're struggling with balance, consider crossing your ankles for added stability.

 Target Areas: Oblique muscles and all major abdominal muscles

 If you have a Torso Track Machine at your gym or home, put it to good use for a healthy and toned waistline.